 EPC does not manufacture or distribute any product that intentionally releases chemicals, or any other substance of concern, as detailed in the REACh Regulation.
 Therefore, our products are not affected by the REACh Regulation and do not require registration.

-Conflict Minerals are minerals mined in conditions of armed conflict and human rights abuses, notably in the eastern provinces of the Democratic Republic of the Congo by the Congolese National Army and various armed rebel groups, including the Democratic Forces for Liberation of Rwanda.
+Conflict Minerals are minerals mined in conditions of armed conflict and human rights abuses, notably in the Democratic Republic of Congo (DRC) and the Great Lakes Region (GLR) of Central Africa.

 The ozone layer acts like a shield in the upper atmosphere to protect the earth from harmful ultraviolet radiation.
 Certain man-made chemicals used in refrigeration, air conditioning, fire and explosion prevention systems, and as solvents can trigger reactions in the atmosphere that destroy the ozone layer.